 Our Humane Police Officers (HPOs) investigate cases relating only to horses or other equine (i.e. donkeys, and mules), that are victims of neglect, abuse, or cruelty.
-Our officers can only legally respond to calls for incidents which occur in Westmoreland County, PA.
-If you need to report a situation outside of Westmoreland County, or involving animals other than horses, donkeys, or mules, please go here or here for a list of resources in PA.
+Our officers can only legally respond to calls for incidents that occur in Westmoreland County, PA.

 Some Things You Should Know Before Making a Report